 Michelle likes to be in the forefront of news.
 She’s covered the mass shooting at the Aurora movie theater; the opening of the eastern span of the Bay Bridge and the San Francisco Giants World Series Victory parades.
 She also reported from New Orleans for ten days when the San Francisco 49ers went to the Super Bowl.

 Michelle has always looked up to Diane Sawyer and Christiane Amanpour.
 “They’re strong journalists not afraid to ask the tough questions,” Michelle said.

 She was honored with an Emmy in 2014 for anchoring KPIX 5 at 6 a.m.

 Her volunteer work includes sitting on the boards for the Latin American Educational Foundation and Adelante Mujer, an organization that helps Latina high school students pursue higher education and professional careers.

-When she’s not working, Michelle enjoys spending time with her husband and two daughters.
+Her favorite activity is spending time with her husband and three daughters.